Media logo

 Left: The original version of the painting in a Stamba Hotel room.
 Right: A foreign guest painting over the artwork.
 Photos via social media.

-A guest staying at the Stamba Hotel in Tbilisi has painted over a painting about the war in Abkhazia by the Georgian artist Lia Shvelidze, later justifying the decision as a form of ‘dialogue with Georgian art’.
+A guest staying at the Stamba Hotel in Tbilisi has painted over an artwork about the war in Abkhazia by the Georgian artist Lia Shvelidze, later justifying the decision as a form of ‘dialogue with Georgian art’.

 ‘This is a shocking fact!’ wrote Mariam Shergelashvili, an exhibition curator and cultural manager, in a Monday social media post, attaching a screenshot from Lola Beebs’ now-locked Instagram profile showing the largely repainted artwork.